Skip to main content

 Active Users

-• Daily Active Users (DAU): The number of unique users who use the platform in a single day.
+1. Daily Active Users (DAU): The number of unique users who use the platform in a single day, calculated based on the UTC timezone of our database.

-• Weekly Active Users (WAU): The number of unique users who use the platform in a single week.
+2. Weekly Active Users (WAU): The number of unique users who use the platform over a rolling 7-day period from the current date, based on the UTC timezone.

-• Monthly Active Users (MAU): The number of unique users who use the platform in a single month.
+3. Monthly Active Users (MAU): The number of unique users who use the platform over a rolling 30-day period from the current date, using UTC as the standard timezone.

-• Quarterly Active Users (QAU): The number of unique users who use the platform in a single quarter.
+4. Quarterly Active Users (QAU): The number of unique users who use the platform over a rolling 90-day period from the current date, aligned with the UTC timezone.

 Time Spent

-• Total Time Spent: The total time users spend on courses in the platform
+• Total Time Spent: The cumulative time users spend on courses in the platform

 Content Activity Metrics